 While cats are famously known to have “nine” lives, they can face challenges in one of them.
 One of these problems is cat asthma.
 While the condition is completely manageable, it’s still a concerning issue that should be given care and attention.

-Cat asthma is a chronic respiratory condition caused by an inflammation of the lung’s airways.
-This inflammation leads to a narrowing and obstruction of the airways, causing breathing problems in cats.
+Cat asthma is a respiratory condition caused by chronic irritation and inflammation of the airways.
+This inflammation results in a narrow airway, leading to respiratory troubles.

-In cat asthma, the respiratory normally takes in oxygen and expels carbon dioxide.
-The air travels through the nose or mouth, then goes down to the trachea, which then reaches the lungs through smaller passages called bronchi and bronchioles.
+Normally, the cat takes in oxygen and expels carbon dioxide.
+The air makes its way through the nose or mouth, then proceeds to the trachea until it reaches the lungs through the bronchi and bronchioles.

 Some of the common environmental causes of cat asthma include: